D. Mark Austin, PhD

 Dr. Christopher is an associate professor of sociology and has a joint appointment with the women's and gender studies department at UofL.
 She received her PhD in sociology from University of Arizona in 2000.
 Her articles and book chapters explore the intersections of gender, race and class in the family, labor market, and welfare state.

-Dr. Christopher is in the final stages of a comparative research project on U.S. and Canadian mothers with young children; articles from this project appear in Gender & Society and Advances in Gender Research.
-Another research project explores parenthood in academia.
+Dr. Christopher's recent research projects include a comparative study of U.S. and Canadian mothers with young children; articles from this project appear in Gender & Society and Advances in Gender Research.
+Two other projects explore work/life conflict among nurses, and parenthood in academia; see her CV for publications and papers under review from these projects.

 Patricia Gagné, PhD